What Does a Home Warranty Cost a Seller?

 What does a sellers home warranty cost?

-There are two main costs to consider when pricing out a home warranty: the cost of the plan itself and the cost of service calls.
+There are two main costs to consider when pricing out a home warranty: the actual plan cost and the cost of service calls.
 On average, an annual policy costs $40 to $60 a month, while service calls cost between $75 and $150.
 This fee (sometimes called a deductible) must be paid each time the warranty company sends a contractor to your home to assess a problem.

 You can potentially get a free limited sellers warranty if you agree to purchase a one-year buyers warranty after the house sale.